AdityaMishraOG/FarmTech/README.md

 # FarmTech
-The ESW Project by Team 10 focuses on Smart Farming and utilizes Thingspeak as its IoT platform.
+The Project by Team 10 focuses on Smart Farming and utilizes Thingspeak as its IoT platform.
 The project's web interface is developed using React.

+**Course Code:** EC3.202
+**Course Name:** Embedded Systems Workshop

 ## Steps to run the website
 Run the following commands in your terminal